pycom/pydocs/pybytes/integrations/azure.md

 ![Copy the connection string](../../.gitbook/assets/pybytes/integrations/azure/azure-login-form.png)

 This step requires you to create a custom MQTT topic and the devices you want to bind to this Azure IoT hub.
-All the messages sent by your devices, will be republished to the Azure's MQTT broker with the topic specified here.
+All the messages sent by your devices will be republished to the Azure's MQTT broker with the topic specified here.
-When you're ready, click on _Create_ button.
+When you're ready, click on the _Create_ button.

 ![select-azure-integration](../../.gitbook/assets/pybytes/integrations/azure/azure-configuration-form.png)